surgentt/to-do/README.md

 #### How can you have two computers can know who each other is, without either one knowing the password?
 *One-Way function, Easy one direction and hard on teh other.
 *Easy One direction, hard the other way.

+*'ssh-keygen'
+  *Get a public key and a private key from this.
+  *ssh keys get put in 'cd ~/.ssh/'
+  *share two public keys and one private key
+  *cat id_rsa.pib

+### Forking
+*Github added this term.
+*Really a repository with multiple remotes
+*Flatiron School Students
+  *We don't have acess to both remotes
+*Second a lab is forked we pay attention to.
+*Once pull request is submitted, we know the code is ready to be done *Cloning is done anaymously

+### Pull Requests
+*Now there is a note in the incoming repository that a pull request *Can't create a pull request from command line, b/c they are not part of git.